mochiyaki/pixel/README.md

 2
 ...
 ```
-*this is a community dataset, serves as an example, we do not tier to crytopunk project, you could replace it with your own dataset
+*this is a community dataset, serves as an example, we do not tier to crytopunk project, you could replace it with your own dataset (see procedure details under Examples session)

 ---